iterative/cml.dev/content/docs/ref/runner.md

 ### Using `--cloud-startup-script`

-Provide a Base64 encoded bash script that we be executed as part of the instance provisioning for the `cml runner`.
-Your script will be run after `cml runner` does it's initial setup but before your runner becomes available to the CI/CD provider (GitLab-CI/GitHub Actions, or Bitbucket Pipelines)
+Provide a Base64 encoded bash script that will be executed as part of the instance provisioning for `cml runner`.
+Your script will be run after `cml runner` does it's initial setup but before your runner becomes available to the CI/CD provider.

 <admon type="info">